rolandobrown/grow.github.io/source/_posts/2015-08-26-nested-forms.markdown

 {% gist 60ca0b30c96dfd5f36ec %}

 Mid listen, Sinatra on shotgun and ActiveRecord in use, I put my hand in my pocket, habitually wanting to get my phone and take a photo.
 Instead, I sat down on the table and just watched her dance a while.
-I remembered that didn't need to do anything but see this.
-I really didn't need to capture every good memory of this arrival, or anything that would follow.
-More importantly, neither of us could ever really return to these moments anyway: to the first time she would glide by my hand; to the initial touch; to the inhale of the new table smell—forever transformed by our primitive obsession—and our collective choice to not fix it.
+I remembered that I didn't need to do anything but see this.
+I just needed to rake watch for as long as she would have me.
+I didn't really need to capture every good memory of this arrival, or anything that would follow.
+More importantly, neither of us could ever return to these moments anyway: to the first time she would glide by my hand; to the initial touch; to the inhale of the new table smell—forever transformed by our primitive obsession—and our collective choice to not fix it.
 She reminded me:

-> This didn't need to persist in memory.
-It was enough to just be there: in those moments with each other.
+> This doesn't need to persist in memory.
+It is enough to just be here: in these moments with each other.

 {% gist 43bb2da34f3e451d32e8 %}